remedies for white-collar crime

 Classifications of white-collar crime

-Broadly the white-collar crimes can be classified into four major categories, such as:-
+Broadly white-collar crimes can be classified into four major categories, such as:-

 1. Ad hoc– The offender pursues his objective having no real contact with the victim.
-For example, hacking on the computer, credit-card frauds, etc.
+For example, hacking on the computer, credit-card fraud, etc.

 2. White-collar crimes including the breach of trust or faith.
-Example, misuse of funds, embezzlements, etc.
+Examples, are misuse of funds, embezzlements, etc.

 3. The use of the high position to commit crimes also comes in the category of white-collar crime.
 Example, 2G scam, Coalgate Scam, etc.

-4. Violation of trademark or copyrights also comes under this.
+4. Violation of trademarks or copyrights also comes under this.

 What are the contributing factors in white-collar crime?

-Under the 29th report of the Law Commission, it was observed that the modernization and technological developments and monopolistic trends in the business world are the major factors in white-collar crimes.
+Under the 29th report of the Law Commission, it was observed that modernization technological developments and monopolistic trends in the business world are the major factors in white-collar crimes.

 How the white-collar crimes different from other crimes?

-The major keyword to differentiate between white-collar crimes and other crimes is “invisibility’ ‘trust’ ’insider’ ‘knowledge’ ‘expertise.
+The major keywords to differentiate between white-collar crimes and other crimes are “invisibility’ ‘trust’ ’insider’ ‘knowledge’ ‘and expertise.

 Types of white-collar crime